sailorfred/acme-central/README.md

 make ACCOUNT=sailorfred EMAIL=admin@example.com sailorfred/registered
 ```

-Doing this means you can skip the email address for the domain registration.
+Doing this first means you can skip the email address for the certificate generation.

 ### Renewal
 Clear up the files that need to be regenerated for renewal: